Development and validation of a numerical wave tank based on the Harmonic Polynomial Cell and Immersed Boundary methods to model nonlinear wave-structure interaction: Introduction of a fixed body in the NWT

 \subsection{The two way-communication inside the fluid domain}

 Thus, a boundary fitted grid (BFG) is added locally around the body, overlapping the background grid (BGG).
-These grids and the points associated to the method are represented on figure~(\ref{sch:twoMeshesCom}).
+These grids and the points associated to the method are represented on \cref{sch:twoMeshesCom}.
 The Laplace problem is solved on both these grids simultaneously, \ie both domains are solved in the same global matrix problem.
 The global matrix size is increased by the number of nodes of the BFG and decreased by the number of nodes inactivated in the BGG.
 One can note that the global matrix is thus almost defined by block, each corresponding to a grid.

-Thus, the boundary nodes of the new BFG also need an dedicated equation in order for the system to be closed.
-For a node laying on the body boundary, a simple Neumann boundary condition is set and enforced in the global matrix, as described in \S~\ref{sec:sub:dirandneucond}.
-For an "interpolation node" $P_f$ (green circle markers on figure~\ref{sch:twoMeshesCom}) located on the outer contour of the BFG, the imposed equation in the global matrix is the interpolation equation from the closest macro-cell in the BGG (equation~\ref{eq:mainwithcij}).
-On figure~(\ref{sch:twoMeshesCom}), a double arrow gives a representative example of the link between $P_f$ and the center of the closest macro-cell in the BGG.
-This ensures - in a implicit manner - that the potential at the location $\tI{x}_{P_f}$ is the same in both meshes:
+Thus, the boundary nodes of the new BFG also need a dedicated equation in order for the system to be closed.
+For a node laying on the body boundary, a simple Neumann boundary condition is set and enforced in the global matrix, as described in \cref{sec:sub:dirandneucond}.
+The nodes indicated by circle markers on \cref{sch:twoMeshesCom} serve as communication nodes between the two grids and are denoted ``interpolation nodes''.
+For example, for a node $P_f$ located on the outer contour of the BFG (green circle markers on \cref{sch:twoMeshesCom}), the imposed equation in the global matrix is the interpolation equation from the closest macro-cell in the BGG (\cref{eq:mainwithcij}).
+On \cref{sch:twoMeshesCom}, a double arrow gives a representative example of the link between $P_f$ and the center of the closest macro-cell in the BGG.
+This ensures -- in a implicit manner -- that the potential at the location $\tI{x}_{P_f}$ is the same in both meshes:

 where $\phi^{(f)}_{P_f}$ is the potential of the particular node $P_f$ (directly an unknown of our system of equations), and $\phi^{(bg)}(\tI{x}_{P_f})$ represents the value of the interpolation equation from the background potential field at the given coordinate $\tI{x}_{P_f}$.
-Further developing equation (\ref{eq:communitationInterpolationFromBg}) and using the closest macro-cell local expression (\ref{eq:mainwithcij}) yield an implicit interpolation equation:
+Further developing \cref{eq:communitationInterpolationFromBg} and using the closest macro-cell local expression (\cref{eq:mainwithcij}) yields an implicit interpolation equation: